Importance of Manufacturing

-Over the last two decades, the share of manufacturing sector has stagnated at 17 per cent of GDP– out of a total of 27 per cent for the industry which includes 10 per cent for mining, quarrying, electricity and gas.
+- Over the last two decades, the manufacturing sector's proportion of GDP has remained constant at 17 percent, out of a total of 27% for the industry, which includes 10% for mining, quarrying, power, and gas.

-Industrial locations are complex in nature.
-These are influenced by availability of raw material, labour, capital, power and market, etc. It is rarely possible to find all these factors available at one place.
+- Industrial locations are complex in nature.
+These are influenced by the availability of raw material, labour, capital, power and market, etc. It is rarely possible to find all these factors available in one place.

 Classification on the basis of source of raw materials used: